 Panel chairs oversee proceedings in line with the regulations and fitness to practise rules.
 They also write full reports on the decisions reached.
 You can only be a lay panel chair if you’ve never been on a social work register.

-Legal advisers also provide advice to the panel of adjudicators and explain the process to the social worker.
-They also provide timely and appropriate legal advice to ensure a fair, transparent, and lawful fitness to practise hearing.
+Legal advisers provide advice to the panel of adjudicators and can assist in explaining the hearing process to social workers.
+Legal advisers do not form a part of the decision making process but will provide appropriate legal advice to panels to assist them in reaching their decision and to ensure a fair, transparent, and lawful fitness to practise hearing.

 Lay and registrant adjudicators